lrspeiser/DensityDependentMetricModel/README.md

 New in this draft: we propagate baryonic uncertainties (disk and bulge $M/L$, gas mass, disk scale heights/lengths, and a bulge‑scale proxy for flattening) through the full‑3D phantom density to produce a shaded band.
 We sample priors in the orchestrator and export a CSV with the 16–84% Kz band at selected z.

 ![Milky Way Kz and Σ_1.1 (full 3D)](images/next_steps/enhanced_20250805_115400/mw_kz_sigma_full3d.png)

+Figure 2 | The DGG model is consistent with the measured vertical force in the Solar neighborhood.
+The predicted vertical force $K_z$ as a function of height $z$ above the Galactic plane at the Solar radius $R_0 = 8.2$ kpc.
+The red curve and shaded band show the DGG prediction and its 16th–84th percentile confidence interval, derived by propagating uncertainties in the baryonic mass model.
+This prediction is consistent with observational constraints from Bovy & Rix (2013) and McMillan (2017) (overlaid bands), without requiring a local dark matter disk.
+*   **Source Data:** `results/next_steps/enhanced_20250805_115400/mw_kz_sigma_full3d.csv`

 Caption: Vertical‑force cross‑check: full 3‑D phantom density implied by $\xi$ yields $K_z(R_0,z)$ and $\Sigma_{1.1}$ without a dark halo.
 The red shading shows the propagated baryon‑prior band (16–84%).
 Overlay bands (when provided) include Bovy & Rix (2013) $\Sigma_{1.1}=68\pm4\;M_\odot\,\mathrm{pc}^{-2}$ and McMillan (2017/2022); see `--mw-kz-overlay-csv` in the orchestrator.
 Source‑Data: `results/next_steps/enhanced_20250805_115400/mw_kz_sigma_full3d.csv` and `mw_kz_prior_band.csv`.